php-fig/fig-standards/proposed/phpdoc.md

   }
   ```

-* "DocComment" is a special type of comment which starts with `/**`, ends
+* "DocComment" is a special type of comment which MUST

-  with `*/` and may contain any number of lines in between.
+  - start with the character sequence `/**` followed by a whitespace character
-  When a DocComment spans multiple lines, every line SHOULD start with an
+  - end with `*/` and
-  asterisk that is aligned with the first asterisk of the opening clause.
+  - have zero or more lines in between.

-  In case a DocComment spans multiple lines then every line should start with
+  In case a DocComment spans multiple lines then every line MUST start with
-  an asterisk (`*`) that is aligned with the first asterisk of the opening
+  an asterisk (`*`) that SHOULD be aligned with the first asterisk of the
-  clause.
+  opening clause.

   Single line example: